Akshayprabhe/http-vs-https-demo/README.md

 # http-vs-https-demo
 HTTP vs HTTPS Demo using XAMPP A simple PHP project with 2 folders: 'insecure' for HTTP and 'secure' for HTTPS.
 Shows why HTTPS is needed for handling sensitive data.
+Following are the steps to build end to end project :